JohannesKonings/JohannesKonings.github.io/_posts/2020-08-18-amplify_env_master_to_main.md

 # Migration

 The new env main is now ready to use, but the data is missing.
 That must be migrated from the master env to the main env.
-In my case it was Cognito users, DynamoDB data and S3 profile photos.
+In my case, it was Cognito users, DynamoDB data and S3 profile photos.

 ## Cognito